-NOTE 3--SHAREHOLDERS' EQUITY (CONTINUED) Exercise prices for options outstanding as of December 31, 1996 ranged from \$0.06 to \$19.25 per share.
-The weighted-average contractual life of those options is 8.2 years.
+Exercise prices for options outstanding as of December 31, 1997 ranged from \$0.01 to \$35.25 per share.
+The weighted-average contractual life of those options is 8.0 years.
+The following table provides information regarding the Company's equity incentive plan.